adferrand/dnsrobocert/README.md

 To select the provider to use, the environment variable `LEXICON_PROVIDER` still need to be set.

-Taking the OVH example in the previous version, with a specific configuration to provide for Lexicon itself (`--delegate`), the `lexicon.yml` will take the following form:
+Taking the OVH example in the previous version, with a specific configuration to provide for Lexicon itself (`--delegated`), the `lexicon.yml` will take the following form:
 ```yml
 # Content of /etc/letsencrypt/lexicon.yml
 delegate: subdomain